shrifzain/3-tier/README.md

-# 3-tier
 # Project Setup Guide

-This guide will help you set up the project environment and database.
+This guide will help you set up the project environment, including backend and frontend dependencies, as well as the database.

 ## Step 1: Environment Setup